AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/FAQ.md

 Yes, we recommend the new [Powershell Graph SDK](https://github.com/microsoftgraph/msgraph-sdk-powershell) for doing so.
 For instance, the script below creates an Azure AD application with redirect URI of type **SPA** and **User.Read** permission for Microsoft Graph in a tenant specified by the user, and then provisions a service principal in the same tenant based on this application object:

-## Can I acquire tokens using popups on mobile browsers

-While MSAL's `loginPopup` and `acquireTokenPopup` APIs should work on mobile browsers that support popups, using popup APIs is discouraged on mobile scenarios, mainly because not all browsers support popups.
-We recommend using redirect APIs such as `loginRedirect` and `acquireTokenRedirect` when your application is running in a mobile browser.

 ```Powershell
 Import-Module Microsoft.Graph.Applications